darktable-org/dtdocs/content/preferences-settings/processing.md

 3D lut root folder
 : Define the root folder (and sub-folders) containing Lut files used by the [_lut 3D_](../module-reference/processing-modules/lut-3D.md) module

-auto-apply pixel workflow defaults
-: Choose which modules and module order to apply to new images by default:

-- _scene-referred_ workflow (default) assumes that most processing will be performed in a linear RGB color space.
-Selecting this option will automatically enable the [_filmic rgb_](../module-reference/processing-modules/filmic-rgb.md) and [_exposure_](../module-reference/processing-modules/exposure.md) modules and will set the pixelpipe order to _v3.0_ which is the (scene-referred) order defined for Ansel 3.0 and later.

-  The _exposure_ module will include an automatic adjustment of +0.5 EV to adjust the mid-gray to match that of the majority of SLR cameras.
-This adjustment can be overridden with an automatically-applied preset if the default produces consistently dark images for your camera.

-  Finally, this setting automatically enables the "compensate camera exposure" option in the _exposure_ module to adjust the global brightness appropriately in cases where the camera's exposure compensation dial was used.

-- _display-referred_ workflow assumes that most processing will be performed in the Lab color space and is the legacy mode from Ansel 2.6 and earlier.
-Selecting this option will automatically enable the [_base curve_](../module-reference/processing-modules/base-curve.md) module and set the pixelpipe order to the _legacy_ (display-referred) order used by default up to version 2.6.

-- _none_ will not enable any modules by default and will set the pixelpipe to the _v3.0_ (scene-referred) order defined for Ansel 3.0 and later.

 auto-apply chromatic adaptation defaults
 : Choose which module is responsible for performing white balance adjustments (chromatic adaptation) by default.
 Select "legacy" (default) to perform basic chromatic adaptation within the [_white balance_](../module-reference/processing-modules/white-balance.md) module only.
 Select "modern" to use a combination of the _white balance_ and [_color calibration_](../module-reference/processing-modules/color-calibration.md) modules to perform modern chromatic adaptation with improved color science.
 These settings are applied by default to new edits and will not impact old edits.